mlafeldt/romdirfs/README.md

 ENTERTAINMENT, INC. ALL TRADEMARKS ARE PROPERTY OF THEIR RESPECTIVE OWNERS.

 romdirfs comes with ABSOLUTELY NO WARRANTY.
 It is covered by the GNU General Public License.
-Please see file COPYING for further information.
+Please see file [COPYING] for further information.

-Special thanks
+Special Thanks
 --------------

 Thanks goes out to the authors of the following programs: